Sapari Infrastructure Architecture¶

 Single Docker Compose file (docker-compose.prod.yml), shared between staging and production with different env files:

-CD branch flow: - staging branch -> Build -> auto-deploy to staging server (+ staging Pages) - main branch -> Build only.
+- main branch -> Build only.
 Production deploys are manual via Actions -> Deploy Production -> Run workflow with typed YES confirmation.
-Landing Pages still auto-deploys from main.
+That workflow deploys the backend over SSH and then, once its health check passes, fires a Cloudflare Pages deploy hook to ship the frontend.
+The sapari-landing Pages project auto-deploys sapari.io from main.

 Production uses a manual trigger (workflow_dispatch + typed confirm) rather than a required-reviewer gate, because private repos without GitHub Team can't use reviewer or wait-timer environment protection rules.
 The typed confirm is the deliberate-action equivalent.